RyanNavillus/AlphaSmash/README.md

 # Testing Hypothetical Results
 You can modify data.csv and re-run AlphaSmash to test hypothetical results.
 For example, how would JMook be ranked if he had an even matchup against HBox?
-What if Mang0 wins the Smash World Tour Championshipsi, beating Amsa, Zain, and Fiction?
+What if Mang0 wins the Smash World Tour Championships, beating Amsa, Zain, and Fiction?
 What if Leffen never lost to Lovage in 2017?